shjala/kfuzz/README.md

 ## Overview

-KFuzz is a modular Windows kernel fuzzer designed for speed and high coverage when fuzzing kernel drivers without source code access.
+KFuzz is a modular Windows kernel instrumentation (and fuzzing) framework designed for speed and high coverage when fuzzing kernel drivers without source code access.
 It implements several new techniques to achieve near-native performance while providing comprehensive code coverage analysis.

 ## Instrumentation